A pharmacy instructor talks to a patient in a class setting.

 PHMD 0110 – Patient Assessment

-This course will empower you to identify and resolve patient medication-related needs through systematic approaches in information gathering such as comprehensive patient interviews and basic physical assessments.
-You’ll gain a deeper understanding of your role in patient assessment and how it directly informs the selection, efficacy, tolerability and monitoring of the most suitable pharmacotherapy options for patients.
-You will interpret and describe physical assessment findings that are pertinent to clinical decision making and in formulating patient-centered recommendations.
+This course is designed to equip you with the skills to identify and resolve patient medication-related needs using systematic approaches.
+You will learn to gather information through comprehensive patient interviews and basic physical assessments.
+The course will deepen your understanding of your role in patient assessment and how it informs the selection, efficacy, tolerability, and monitoring of pharmacotherapy options.
+You will also learn to interpret and describe physical assessment findings that are crucial for clinical decision-making and formulating patient-centered recommendations.

 PHMD 0120 – Advanced Clinical Topics